What is Macroeconomic Factor?

 - Change in interest rates, etc is also relevant points to be considered.

-The underdeveloped economy considers this aspect of measurement of economic growth as the best result measure as in microeconomicMicroeconomicMicroeconomics is a study in economics that involves everyday life, including what we see and experience.
-It studies individual behavioural patterns, households and corporates and their policies.
-It deals with supply and demand behaviours in different markets, consumer behaviour, spending patterns, wage-price behaviour, corporate policies. factor the data analysis level is very high as each and every aspect affecting the economy will be analyzed in depth which might not be relevant in a situation where every single step is contributing to the development of an economy.
+The underdeveloped economy considers this aspect of measurement of economic growth as the best result measure as in microeconomicMicroeconomicMicroeconomics is a ‘bottom-up’ approach where patterns from everyday life are pieced together to correlate demand and supply. factor the data analysis level is very high as each and every aspect affecting the economy will be analyzed in depth which might not be relevant in a situation where every single step is contributing to the development of an economy.
 By identifying the possible effects of inflation, productivity, investments, production, and growth the economic decision must be taken to the reforms of an economy.
 Where the development rates and inflation rates are only considered those economies will not develop properly and the rate of unemployment will rise sharply.